RNostrand/Amazon-Price-Tracker/README.md

 1. Download this repo: `git clone https://github.com/RNostrand/Wildfire-Lookup.git`
 2. Enter the repo folder: `cd Amazon-Price-Tracker`
-3. Install the project requirments: `pip install -r requirments.txt`
+3. Install the project requirments: `pip install -r requirements.txt`
 4. Reference `.example-env` to create your own `.env` file.
 View the table below for descriptions of the variables.
 5. Start the application: `python run.py`